Frequently Asked Questions (FAQs)

 What is Housing Choice?

 Housing Choice is PHA’s Section 8 voucher program.
 Section 8 is a federally subsidized housing program, monitored by the U.S. Department of Housing and Urban Development (HUD).
 The program provides rental assistance to low-income families in privately owned housing units nationwide.
-Section 8 was established as a stepping-stone for low-income tenants to achieve homeownership.
+Section 8 was established as a stepping-stone for low-income tenants to achieve self-sufficiency.

 Is PHA accepting applications for the Housing Choice Voucher Program?